kevinchangjk/birthdays/README.md

    ```bash
    source setup
    ```
-   This allows you to use the `birthdays` function for step 3 and 4, and saves the path to the package directory for step 5.
+   This allows you to use the `birthdays` function for step 3 and 4.
 3. Create a `.csv` file containing all birthdays you want to store, together with the name of the person, and additional notes if necessary, and store it inside the package directory.
 4. Run the following command to initialise the data.
 Suppose your `.csv` file is saved as `birthdays.csv`, then you should run: